rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 ### Layout of single variant enums

+> **NOTE**: the guarantees in this section have not been approved by an RFC process.

 **Single variant data-carrying*** enums without a `repr()` annotation have the same layout as the variant field. **Single variant fieldless** enums have the same layout as a unit struct.